Shaun Harvey: Leeds United (2004–2013)

-English Football League
+English Football League (2011–2019)

-In June 2011 Shaun Harvey was elected to the Football League Board of Directors by Championship clubs. and on 29 July 2013 he was appointed the organisation's Chief Executive.
-As Chief Executive, he took responsibility for the day to day administration and management of the largest single body of professional clubs in European football which includes the fourth most watched league competition, the EFL Championship, as well as League One and Two, the EFL Cup and the EFL Trophy.
+In June 2011 Shaun Harvey was elected to the Football League board of directors by Championship clubs. and on 29 July 2013 he was appointed the organisation's chief executive.
+As chief executive, he took responsibility for the day to day administration and management of the largest single body of professional clubs in European football which includes the fourth most watched league competition, the EFL Championship, as well as Leagues One and Two, the EFL Cup and the EFL Trophy.

 During his time at the EFL, Shaun Harvey has implemented a number of controversial changes to the League and its competitions.
-In the summer of 2016, The Football League was renamed the ‘English Football League’ as part of a comprehensive corporate and competition re-branding to give the League’s competitions a new and distinct identity, while simultaneously retaining its unique heritage.
+In the summer of 2016, the Football League was renamed the ‘English Football League’ as part of a comprehensive corporate and competition re-branding to give the League’s competitions a new and distinct identity, while simultaneously retaining their unique heritage.

-More recent changes included a controversial change in format to the Football League Trophy.
-He claimed this was to allow young players a chance to develop, to reinvigorate the competition and to increase prize money.
+More recent changes included a controversial change in format for the Football League Trophy.
+He claimed this was to give young players a chance to develop, to reinvigorate the competition and to increase prize money.
 This led to record low crowds and a drastic decrease in the average number of fans attending games.

 He oversaw a commercial programme that generates more than £100m of revenue every season from broadcasting and sponsorship.
 This includes the recently launched iFollow service – a digital streaming over-the-top platform that allows the estimated 270,000 overseas fans of EFL clubs to watch their team play live.

 Harvey spoke out in 2018 in favour of safe standing in principle, but against a mid-season break in EFL leagues as impractical (although he was in favour of its implementation for the Premier League).

-In 2018, Shaun Harvey agreed a live domestic broadcasting rights deal with Sky Sports worth £595 million running until 2024, the biggest in the League’s history.
+In 2018, Shaun Harvey agreed to a live domestic broadcasting rights deal with Sky Sports worth £595 million running until 2024, the biggest in the League’s history.
 A majority of Championship clubs in the Football League, however, felt the deal undervalued their broadcast rights, and that it cut their revenues by removing their streaming rights to many matches.
-Pressure and resistance from these clubs led Harvey to announce his resignation from the position of Chief Executive in 2019.
+Pressure and resistance from these clubs led Harvey to announce his resignation from the position of chief executive in 2019.